 My family is originally from Teshie, Ghana.
 My roots in what is present-day Ghana date back to the late 1400s when my ancestors arrived on the Accra Plains in wave migrations from the “primordial river.”

-Formidable and feared, the pioneers of Teshie earned a legendary reputation for defending allies from aggressors, and made history as one of the only coastal peoples who resisted successfully the frequent incursions, apocalyptic wars, and slave raids that hallmarked the rise of the Atlantic World.
+Formidable and feared, the pioneers of Teshie earned a legendary reputation for defending allies from aggressors, and made history as one of the only coastal peoples who resisted successfully the frequent incursions, apocalyptic wars, and raids for captives that hallmarked the rise of the Atlantic World.
 As a member of a minority ethnic group, the moral takeaway—resistance and survival against improbable odds—shapes my approach to scholarship and humanitarianism.

 Historian .
 Humanitarian .
 Social Entrepreneur .